realm/SwiftLint/.github/ISSUE_TEMPLATE.md

 2. Provide several examples of what _would_ and _wouldn't_ trigger violations.
 3. Should the rule be configurable, if so what parameters should be configurable?
 4. Should the rule be opt-in or enabled by default?
 Why?
+   See [README.md](../README.md#opt-in-rules) for guidelines on when to mark a rule as opt-in.

 ### Bug Report